matthewglasenapp/hla_resolve/README.md

 - Phased VCFs, both chromosome 6 and per gene
 - Nucleotide sequences (FASTA) for each HLA gene

-A run keeps these and removes everything else.
-Working copies of the reads and superseded alignments go as soon as the stage that needed them finishes, so peak storage stays near the size of the input file rather than several times it.
-Use `--keep_all_intermediates` to retain them for debugging, or `--clean_up` to keep only the allele calls and the run log.

 ### Runtime and Required Resources

 Runtime depends heavily on input file size and available compute resources.
 Target capture data typically completes in **<15 minutes** using **6 CPUs and 20 GB RAM**.
 Runtime increases for high-coverage WGS datasets, as all reads must be mapped to the human reference genome prior to restricting downstream analysis to the HLA region on chromosome 6.